AbdullahMPrograms/ReBind/README.md

   - also make it so that each key has a real name and a shown name, for instance the real name would be LShift but the shown name would be Shift
   - implemented this but the current method is not ideal, should make proper ini structure
   - for modifier or program or layer keys, they should be made in the ini file when they are binded in the program
+- to speed up the replace key window async build the keys to speed up the open window

 - when saving a key or reset a key notification will appear at the top right similar to material
 - if a key is written in text then + is added select that key as you would normally with click (if the text == lowercase of a key autofill and select it)